zxbnzzz/Vgc-Valorant-Anticheat-Bypass-Source/README.md

 # Vgc-Valorant-Anticheat-Bypass-Source
 This is a bypass for vanguard anti cheat it works on all winvers.
-Leaked it cuz of retards that where selling it
+Leaked it cuz of retards that where selling it With this u can inject any free cheat or launch an dma cheat without good fw

 Instruction for dump ppl
 First Press 1